Skip to content

 Supply Chain Access as a Force Multiplier

-Container infrastructure compounds this exposure further, because containerized applications are built on layered open source base images that inherit every vulnerability present in their upstream dependencies, and those applications expose their functionality through APIs that extend the blast radius of any successful exploitation outward through every service integration built on top of them.
+Container infrastructure compounds this exposure further, because containerized applications are built on layered open source base images that inherit every vulnerability present in their upstream dependencies, and those applications can expose their functionality through APIs that extend the blast radius of any successful exploitation outward through every service integration built on top of them.
 [Read: Container Infrastructure Is a Shared Global Attack Surface] The open source dependency chain and the container supply chain are the same attack surface approached from different angles, and a compromise at any layer of that stack propagates into every environment that built on top of it.

 The Speed Asymmetry That Defines the Risk